Phoenix voters rejecting anti-rail initiative by wide margin

 Now stretching more than 26.3 miles (42.3 kilometers), construction of Phoenix's Valley Metro system began in March 2005 and service was launched in December 2008.
 The agency says the system had about 15.7 million riders in 2018, with an estimated weekday ridership of nearly 48,000.

-Before three days of in-person voting ending on Tuesday, mail-in ballots had already pushed overall turnout for the special election higher than one held four years ago at the height of the Phoenix summer, when many people leave to escape triple-digit temperatures.
+There was high interest in the light rail measure, with the mail-in ballots alone pushing the overall turnout to more than 22.4%, which is higher than that of other special elections held in the Phoenix summer, when many people leave to escape triple-digit temperatures.

-The city clerk received 171,750 completed mail-in ballots by Monday, said spokesman Matthew Hamada.
-That's about 31.2 percent of the 549,128 early ballots sent to voters and 22.4 percent of all the city's registered voters.

 Phoenix voters tend to vote early by mail, with between 88% and 97% of all ballots in the last three citywide elections cast by early ballot.

-A second measure, Proposition 106, aims to limit the city's spending until its pension debt is significantly reduced.
+A second measure, Proposition 106, also was being rejected by voters by a large margin.
+It aims to limit the city's spending until its pension debt is significantly reduced.

 Along with Building a Better Phoenix, the anti-rail Proposition 105 is backed by business owners along the planned south Phoenix extension route and City Council members Sal DiCiccio and Jim Waring.

-Phoenix Mayor Kate Gallego and the other council members oppose the measure, saying the rail system would lose millions of dollars in federal funds that cannot be used for other purposes.
+Phoenix Mayor Kate Gallego and the other council members who opposed the measure say the rail system would lose millions of dollars in federal funds that cannot be used for other purposes.

-Other opponents include the Greater Phoenix and Arizona Hispanic chambers of commerce, firefighters, unions and Arizona AARP.

-Those groups also oppose Proposition 106, saying it could slash funding for libraries and other city services.

 Comments